 Reducing the amount of energy the world wastes is the first and best step toward fighting global warming.
-Eliminating this waste also provides financial resources to sustainably grow strong economies around the world.
+The International Energy Agency estimates that almost one-half of the necessary climate mitigation will need to come from improved energy efficiency.
+Eliminating energy waste also provides financial resources to sustainably grow strong economies around the world.

-What’s more, energy efficiency’s benefits are universal – equally profound in countries large and small.
-Reaching an international agreement to unlock the energy efficiency opportunity is a strong down payment on further emissions reductions.
+What’s more, energy efficiency’s benefits are universal – equally important in countries large and small.
+Reaching international agreement to unlock the energy efficiency opportunity is a strong down payment on further emissions reductions.

 Sustainable Energy for All , the initiative launched by UN Secretary-General Ban Ki-moon and co-led by World Bank President Jim Kim, has a goal for 2030 of doubling the rate of improvement in energy efficiency globally.
 This goal was earlier articulated in the report of an expert panel organized by the UN Foundation in 2007, “Realizing the Potential of Energy Efficiency.”